x-ray-s/wapo-example-bsc-transaction/README.md

 This is a simple example code for wapo.js.
 It implements the following features:

-- Secure BNB Transactions: Utilize a secure private key to facilitate BNB (Binance Coin) transactions.
+- Secure Transactions: Utilize a secure private key to facilitate transactions.
 - Whitelist Verification: Implement a check to determine if a given address is in the whitelist.
 - Simplified API Interface: Offer a API to pass information
 - Simplified UI: A example UI to use the API